 - Additional qualifications and/or training may apply for specific roles.

 We invite adults, 18 years and older to participate in our volunteer program.
+The first step begins with an orientation, followed by several training classes.

 Our volunteer program starts with an informational session to help you understand who we are and what our volunteer program has to offer you.
 Should you decide that you would like to become a volunteer, you will need to take either a dog walking class or cat socialization class or both.
 Upon completion of training, we do ask for $10 from each participant on their first day of volunteering to help cover our costs of training .
 The informational session lasts about an hour and a half where we’ll give you an overview of our services, policies, operations and a tour of the shelter.